mendix/docs/content/en/docs/developerportal/community-tools/mendix-profile.md

 Use of a PAT depends on the API you are accessing.

 {{% alert color="warning" %}}
-For security reasons, you should not include PATs into your source code!
+For security reasons, you should not include PATs into your source code.
 {{% /alert %}}

 To use a PAT with the [Data Hub APIs](/apidocs-mxsdk/apidocs/data-hub-apis/), it must be passed as the authorization header on every request made to the Data Hub Catalog.
 The request will look like this: